DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 Leave the rest as their default (just press enter).

-You should also have recieved an E2C Secret Key, `<E2C_key>.pem`.
+You also need an E2C Secret Key, `<E2C_key>.pem`.
+If you are using our servers, [click here](https://www.dropbox.com/s/tmu10eklgc0cdh4/DLLondon12017.pem) to download it.
 Save it somewhere that is easy to access.
 You will need to use this file everytime you want to `SSH` into your server.
 Set the permissions using your shell:

     cd <path to .pem file>
     chmod 400 <E2C_key>.pem